marrsale/neuro/README.md

 ```

 Note that as of this writing the only gem included is `pry` which is used to add breakpoints for debugging purposes.
 If you don't wish to use this gem, simply comment out that line before you `bundle install`

+### TODOS

++ Implement MLP#serialize and MLP::from_serialization so that a trained network can be stored
++ Generalize for multiple hidden layers of arbitrary size

 This repo and its contents belong to [Alexander Marrs](github.com/marrsale), but can be used, copied, shared and modified by anyone for any ethical purpose as long as the attributions said author are left in the code.
 ___